Board Elections - November 2, 2023

 Official ballots will be mailed to all voting eligible active and retired members along with postage-paid return envelope.

 All completed ballots must be returned and postmarked by November 22, 2023 to be counted.

 Meet the candidates:

-Timothy Sorrell is 56 years old and resides in Lanesborough, with his wife of 29 years, Donna.
-They have two sons, Nicholas who is a Police Officer for the Town of Adams, and Matthew who is a Sophomore at UMass Amherst.
+Tim Sorrell is 57 years old and resides in Lanesborough, with his wife of 30 years, Donna.
+They have two sons, Nicholas who is a Police Officer for the Town of Adams, and Matthew who is a junior at UMass Amherst.

-Mr. Sorrell currently serves as a Select board Member for the Town of Lanesborough after winning the election in June of 2022.
-Mr. Sorrell is running for a seat on the Berkshire County Retirement Board so he can represent and better serve the active and retired members of the Berkshire County Retirement Board and its system.
-Mr. Sorrell wants to be a voice and representative of the active and retired members of the Berkshire County Retirement System and believes that the members, active and retired have earned and deserve the best the retirement system can provide for them.
+Tim Sorrell is running for a seat on the Berkshire County Retirement Board so he can represent and better serve the active and retired members of the Berkshire County Retirement Board and its system.
+Tim Sorrell wants to be a voice and representative of the active and retired members of the Berkshire County Retirement System and strongly believes that the members, active and retired have earned and deserve the best the retirement system can provide for them.